HISTORY OF ASEAN FOOTBALL FEDERATION

 There were also plans for ASEAN Under-15, Under-17 and also Under-19 competitions to allow member associations the opportunity to hone their teams in preparation for AFC qualifiers.

 Elite level courses were also planned with an aim of producing instructors for Administration, Refereeing and Coaching subjects so that member association could have their own instructors to conduct courses on a much larger scale.

-Other than the annual Tiger Cup, the AFF also started to organise the Futsal Championship in 2001 with Thailand taking the first title and then six more afterwards.
+Other than the annual Tiger Cup, the AFF also started to organise the Futsal Championship in 2001 with Thailand taking the first title.